jcjohnson/torch-rnn/doc/modules.md

+# Modules
 torch-rnn provides high-peformance, reusable RNN and LSTM modules.
 These modules have no dependencies other than torch and nn and each lives in a single file, so they can easily be incorporated into other projects.

+We also provide a LanguageModule used for character-level language modeling; this is less reusable, but demonstrates how LSTM and RNN modules can be mixed with existing torch modules.

 # VanillaRNN